 HOW TO FERTILIZE BLACK HILLS SPRUCE TREES

-Black Hills Spruce Trees grow best if they are fertilized once in the spring and again in early summer.
-Black Hills Spruce Trees favors nutrient rich soil and ample fertilization.
-Black Hills Spruce benefits from an fertilizer which can help raise the acid level of the soil such as Holly-Tone by Espoma.
-When selecting a fertilizer for your Black Hills Spruce Trees, if soil Ph is not an issue a simple balanced fertilizer can be used such as Tree-tone.
-Either chemical fertilizers or organic matter can be used successfully.
-Since an organic method of applying manure and/or compost around the roots, produces excellent results and also improves the condition of the soil, this would be an excellent first line of attack.
-Don't fertilize Black Hills Spruce after August in the North.
+Black Hills Spruce Trees favor nutrient-rich soil and ample fertilization so they grow best if they are fertilized once in the spring and again in early summer.
+They benefit from a fertilizer that can help raise the acid level of the soil, such as Holly-Tone by Espoma.
+If soil Ph is not an issue, a simple balanced fertilizer can be used such as Tree-tone.
+Don't fertilize Black Hills Spruce after August.
 Fall is the time for spruce to begin preparing for dormancy.
 Fertilizing at this time may stimulate new growth that will be too tender to withstand the winter.
-In the South, a late summer into September application would be about right.
-As mentioned one spring application of a balanced fertilizer should more than suffice.
-The amount of chemical fertilizer used per plant will vary with the size of the plant and it's root system.
-Over-fertilization can be much more detrimental than under-fertilization.

 HOW TO WATER BLACK HILLS SPRUCE TREES